-The mean VISTA data volumes per night are exceptionally high (estimated $\sim 150\text{-}300\,\text{GByte}$ on a typical night) because of the multiple short exposures, usual for IR observations.
+The mean VISTA data volumes per night are exceptionally high (estimated \sim 150-300 GByte on a typical night) because of the multiple short exposures, usual for IR observations.
 This makes it challenging to reduce the data at the telescope, or even to carry out fully just the primary data reduction (sky subtraction, flat fielding).
 Only partial processing is carried out at the telescope, for preliminary quality control purposes.

-The data are transferred first to the ESO archive in Garching where a copy is made and sent to CASU.
-The nominal delivery time is a few hours.
-Calibration data are processed at ESO by the ESO pipeline to create master calibrations, and uses them for higher level quality control and trend analysis.
-These reductions are limited.
+The data are transfered to the ESO archive by shipping physically disks from Paranal to Garching where a copy is made and sent to CASU.
+The nominal delivery time is 1-2 weeks.
+Some individual pawprints are processed at ESO by the ESO pipeline that creates first master calibrations, and uses them for higher level quality control and trend analysis.
+These reductions are done on the pawprint level without combination of pawprints into tiles.
 Further data reduction is carried out by the users outside of ESO, either at CASU or by the efforts of the survey teams themselves.
 Immediately after the data pass quality control, the raw frames become publicly available, either via the ESO Archive, or via the WFAU.
 Finally, after reducing and analyzing the data, the users can upload high-level data products into the ESO Archive to make them available to the community via dedicated tools.

 The object extraction is vital for astrometric and photometric calibrations of the data, and it is rigorously monitored during the quality control process.
 The pipeline extracts objects from each frame, and classifies them as stellar, non-stellar or noise.
-A number of QC parameters are associated with every object: mean sky background, mean sky noise, number of noise objects, mean seeing, mean stellar ellipticity, etc. The quality control (QC) adds no overhead to the observations.
-A number of QC parameters are written in the fits headers of the files by the CASU pipeline.
-A list of QC parameters is given in Table 14).
+A number of QC parameters are associated with every object: mean sky background, mean sky noise, number of noise objects, mean seeing, mean stellar ellipticity, etc.

+The quality control (QC) adds no overhead to the observations.
+A number of QC parameters are written in the fits headers of the files, and they are available to the users.
+A list of QC parameters is given in Table 13).